miracle-42/database.js/target/classes/README.md

 Save the file and exit.

-## Start database.js
+## Start openrestdb

-Run the script to start database.js:
+Run the script to start openrestdb:

 ```
-bin/database.js start
+bin/openrestdb start
 ```

-On Microsoft Windows run the script `bin\database.js.cmd`.
+On Microsoft Windows run the script `bin\openrestdb.cmd`.

 Start a browser and connect to [http://localhost:9002](http://localhost:9002/) .
-It will show the text `database.js is running`.
+It will show the text `openrestdb is running`.

-## Stop database.js
+## Stop openrestdb

 Run the same script for stopping:

 ```
-bin/database.js stop
+bin/openrestdb stop
 ```

 ## Status

-Get the status of the running `database.js`:
+Get the status of the running `openrestdb`:

 ```
-$ bin/database.js status
+$ bin/openrestdb status

 Cores: 12, Waiters: 12, Workers: 96